RuiRomano/workshops-pbinextstep2025/labs/lab1/lab1.md

     ![microsoft fabric extension success](resources/img/microsoftFabric-success.png)

 7. Confirm if the semantic model got published to the workspace.
 8. Repeat the publish operation for the Report.

-    Power BI reports must be connected to a semantic model; during publishing the process prompts to select the target semantic model in the workspace that the report will connect to.
+Unlike semantic models, Power BI reports must be connected to a semantic model. **Fabric extension** shall prompt youto select the target semantic model in the workspace that the report will connect to.

    ![microsoft fabric extension publish report](resources/img/microsoftFabric-publishreport.png)